Adv. Ravit Sinai

 About Ravit Sinai Law Offices

 Ravit Sinai Law Offices is a boutique law firm specializing in Tama 38, Pinui-Binui and urban renewal transaction while implementing a method that is unique for the firm, and which was conceived by its founder, Adv.
 Ravit Sinai.
 The firm is guided by values of transparency, uniformity, and fairness while maximizing benefits for the residents through a review by a team of professionals on behalf of the residents.
 Adv.
 Sinai personally handles each project and guarantees the residents the best possible outcome along side efficiency, made possible due to the firm’s unique methods.
 The firm’s unique method leads to actual successes, and currently, the first project, in two buildings in Givatayim, is already populated.
 In 2019, A unique book was published by Adv.
 Sinai: “The Tama 38 – Pinui-Binui Guide”, which is aimed at owners who intend to or are in the midst of an urban renewal process.
 The book includes all of the major stages and questions of this process, and answers all of the important issues.
 The book is sold in the bookstores (Steimatzky, Tzomet Sfarim, Netbook).
+Adv.
+Sinai was chosen to serve, on behalf of the Israel Bar Association, as the coordinator of an urban renewal legal training.

 Unique and Successful Method